-Some itchiness is normal when you’re pregnant, especially as your skin expands over your growing belly, but intense and constant itchiness isn’t.
-It could be a symptom of a condition called intrahepatic cholestasis of pregnancy (ICP), which can harm the liver and triple the risk of stillbirth.
-According to Parenting, ICP affects one out of every 1,000 pregnancies.
+Some itchiness is normal when you’re pregnant, especially as your skin expands over your growing belly.
+Intense and constant itchiness isn’t.
+It could be a symptom of intrahepatic cholestasis of pregnancy (ICP), which can harm the liver and triple the risk of stillbirth.
+According to the American Liver Foundation, ICP affects one out of every 1,000 pregnancies.
 In addition to the itchiness, those affected may have dark-coloured urine, light-coloured bowel movements, and yellow-tinted eyes or skin.
 But even if you only have the itchiness, see a doctor right away to have your liver function tested.

-Here’s how to tell the difference between six more common skin conditions.
+Here’s how to tell the difference between common skin conditions.

 Tingling that radiates down your arm

 We always see people clutching their chest when they’re having a heart attack on TV.
 While severe chest pain or pressure is a classic sign, a strange, numb feeling that starts in your chest and moves down your arm is another common symptom.
 If this feeling persists for more than 30 minutes and you also start experiencing dizziness or nausea, you need emergency medical attention.
 If, however, the tingling subsides when you change position, it could be a pinched nerve.
-Other possibilities, according to Healthline, include angina, bursitis, a herniated disc, a torn rotator cuff, and vascular thoracic outlet syndrome.
-Here are more silent signs of a herniated disc you might be ignoring.
+Other possibilities include angina, bursitis, a herniated disc, a torn rotator cuff, and vascular thoracic outlet syndrome.

 Dimples on your breast